 You may want to consider adding a fuel stabilizer to your fuel.
 Mix the stabilizer with the fuel in a fuel can before adding it to your snowblower’s gas tank.
 This will prevent the new fuel from breaking down quickly.

-I like using a product called Sea Foam because it has cleaning agents for the fuel system and engine.
+I use a product called Sea Foam because it has cleaning agents for the fuel system and engine.
 It also reduces moisture and stabilizes the fuel.
+You can read more about using fuel additives here.

 You never know when the next snowfall is going to happen and how quickly you are going to consume your tank of fuel.